-To clean laminated (e.g. Volcanic Black) plywood surfaces, use a microfibre cloth to remove fingerprints, smudges, or other marks.
+To clean the laminated (e.g. black) surfaces, use a microfibre cloth to remove fingerprints, smudges, or other marks.
 For more stubborn marks, slightly damp the cloth or use a small amount of Sticky Stuff Remover.

 To clean the aluminium ‘v’-sliders, remove them from the rack before gently washing and rubbing clean with warm water and a drop of dish-soap.
 Do not use a scouring-pad or sponge, as these will scratch.
 Rinse clean with water and thoroughly dry before re-inserting into the rack.